August 28, 2020

 It was a shock for me when talking to a foreigner about ‘La Tomatina’ festival, he did not understand what I meant.
 I was sure my English was good enough to be understood and I preferred to suppose he did not know what I was talking about.
 And I finally realized I was right, he had never ever heard about it before.

 Please, do not misunderstand me.
 It is not that I think the ‘Tomatina’ is such a good and enjoyable festival that everyone has to know it, that is not right.
-But, at this point, and taking into account that similar festivals are being celebrated in other continents, I could not expect meeting someone who had no idea about this messy festival.
+But, at this point, and taking into account that similar festivals are being celebrated in other continents, I did not expect to meet someone who had no idea about this messy festival.